Evaaaaaaa/Learn2Relax/README.md

-# Stress Analysis in Social Media
+# Stress Detection in Social Media
 ## Motivation for this project
 Social media is a major platform where people express their worries and stresses across the world.